Hadnmauer

 The Hadnmauer is the protected ruin of a letzi (defensive barrier across a valley) in the Gailtal valley in Austria, dating to the Late Antiquity.
 It runs from Rattendorf to Jenig (both in the municipality of Hermagor).
 Its function was probably the security of Gurina and the area to the east of it.
-Originally 1.6 kilometres long, only 336 metres survive.
+Originally 1.6 km long, only 336 m survive.
 On its western side, rooms for the defending personnel are discernible.